Cyfrin/2024-03-snek-raffle/README.md

 2. Setup the virtual environment, and install packages
 ```
 make venv
+source ./venv/bin/activate
 make install
 ```

+_Be sure to run `source ./venv/bin/activate` before you install!_

 or, if `make` doesn't work:
 ```